 Perhaps it seems like a non-sequitur, but when self-efficacy comes up, I can’t help but think of games.
 The feeling of self-efficacy is, in my mind, a fundamental psychological experience of game playing.
 No matter what type of game it is, you go from not knowing how to play to knowing basically how to play and then perhaps to mastery through repeated practice–that is the process of building self-efficacy for playing well.
 Games offer moments of recognition and impact in abundance.
 They are often designed for those moments.
 When we talk about any kind of feedback or even juiciness in games, these are all expressions of recognition of the player.
 It’s hard to talk about recognition separately from self-efficacy because feedback is necessary to build self-efficacy.
 This helps explain why games can be so satisfying: being an active player so obviously matters.

-To me, it’s natural for curiosity sparked by BTS to lead back to psychology and game design.
+To me, it’s natural for curiosity sparked by BTS to lead back to psychology and interactive media design.
 Going to a concert doesn’t feel at all like playing a game, but I find more and more that the things I’m most interested in tend to connect in one way or another if I explore them enough.
-My goal is to use this blog to document some of that exploration.

 Perhaps, after all of that, there is a simple explanation for why a BTS concert was a highly meaningful event for me.
 Just feeling like you belong in any community makes you feel like you matter (Lambert et al., 2013), and mattering is a primary source of meaning.
 That’s not even getting into the psychology of music or the powerful experience of singing and moving in synchrony with others.
 But I’m glad to have learned more about meaning and mattering in general, and I have a new perspective about how those feelings and beliefs operate in all the different parts of my life.